nicolas-logo/alto-crypto-coins/README.md

 - Using react-bootstrap

 ### What I would have liked to implement
-- Pagination of search results
+- Pagination of search results but is limited by the API
-- API Client errors handling
-- API Cient objects mapped to app objects
-- Tests

 ## Available Scripts